-It will go out of tune severely.
-Remember that tuning a piano is mostly stretching the stings to get the proper tone.
-Pianos need regular tuning to keep them up to pitch, which is usually the internationally recognized standard concert pitch of A440 Hz.
+Please understand that tuning a piano that has been neglected is at its simplest, mostly a stretching the stings to get it to the proper tension.
+Pianos need regular tuning to keep them up to a440 Concert pitch, which is our recognized standard concert pitch.
 The hammers of pianos are voiced to compensate for gradual hardening, and other parts also need periodic regulation.
 Aged and worn pianos can be rebuilt or reconditioned.
 Often, by replacing a great number of their parts, they can be made to perform as well as new pianos.
-While it may appear you are saving money by not keeping your piano tuned, in the end when it does need to be properly tuned, the expense could easily outweigh the price of a number of scheduled piano tunings.
+While it may appear you are saving money by not keeping your piano tuned, in the end when it does need to be properly tuned, the expense could easily outweigh the price of scheduled piano tunings.

 OK I’ve read your entire website and what makes you such an expert on piano tuning?